MicrosoftDocs/power-platform/power-platform/admin/online-requirements.md

 ## Internet accessible URLs required

-If you cannot access Microsoft Dynamics 365 apps, or specific URLs fail to load when you use Microsoft Dynamics 365, a proxy or firewall may be configured to prevent  Dynamics 365 URLs from accessing server resources.
+If you cannot access Microsoft Dynamics 365 apps, or specific URLs fail to load when you use Microsoft Dynamics 365 apps, a proxy or firewall might be configured to prevent  Dynamics 365 URLs from accessing server resources.

 Add the following URLs to the approved list to allow traffic to proceed to these URLs.